tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 It might seem depressing to realize that your coding knowledge will usually be kindergartner-like in comparison to developers.
 This positions tech writers more like second-class citizens in the corporation &mdash; in a university setting, it's the equivalent of having an associates degree where others have PhDs.

 However, I take consolation in the fact that my job is not to code but rather to create awesome *documentation*.
 Creating awesome documentation isn't just about knowing code.
 There are a hundred other details that factor into the creation of good documentation.
-As long as you set your goals on creating great documentation, not just on learning to code, you won't feel disappointed in being a bad coder.
+As long as you set your goals on creating great documentation, not just on learning to code, you won't feel entirely disappointed in being a bad coder.

 This direction doesn't address all the issues around learning programming, but it helps me remember that at the end of the day, my job involves documentation, not just knowledge of code.

-See these two topics for more details about working with code:
+For more information about working with code, see these two topics:

 * [SDKs and sample apps](docapis_sdks_and_sample_apps.html)
 * [Code samples and tutorials](docapis_codesamples_bestpractices.html)